Greg Arnold: Biography

 Things of Stone & Wood reconvened in 2001, releasing further albums.
 They disbanded by 2006.
 Arnold released a second album in November that year, Lost Marie, a collection of melodic short stories.
 Arnold said "I’ve been banging on about myself for about twenty years...
 I thought it was about time to make something up".
 His ballads are about a variety of social non-conformists.
 He was accompanied on acoustic instrumentation by Kitney on drums and Pete Haydon on brass, percussion and supporting vocals.

 Arnold has continued to write songs, perform, and produce records for other artists including Melbourne indie-rock band Skipping Girl Vinegar, Carus Thompson, Stonefield and Georgia Fields acoustic group Junior's LP Sample (2000) and Restless (2001), Merri-May Gill's Designated Driver (2004).
 For Designated Driver Arnold also co-wrote four tracks with Gill, and supplied guitar and bass guitar.

-From 2007 he was part of a trio, Greg Arnold and the Lost Marias (which became The Swamp Dandies).
+From 2007, he was part of a trio, Greg Arnold and the Lost Marias (which became The Swamp Dandies).
 This act also has John Bedggood (Bernard Fanning) on fiddle, mando and piano and Ian Kitney (Tim Rogers) on drums.
-His 2011 album with The Swamp Dandies received great reviews ("nimble...horse power pop" Rhythms Magazine) and gained international recognition when the "charming" and "hilarious" clip for "Olivia" was endorsed by Olivia Newton-John.
+His 2011 album with The Swamp Dandies received great reviews ("nimble...horse power pop" – Rhythms Magazine) and gained international recognition when the "charming" and "hilarious" clip for "Olivia" was endorsed by Olivia Newton-John.

 Personal life

 Greg Arnold married Helen Durham (born ca. 1968), a humanitarian lawyer and CEO of humanitarian organisation RedR Australia, and senior fellow at Melbourne Law School.

-Arnold has a Bachelor of Arts (Honours in English Literature) from Melbourne University and a Masters of Education (Arts Administration) from RMIT.
-He has a PhD from University of Tasmania.
-He was a senior lecturer and the head of the Bachelor of Music Industry program at Melbourne Polytechnic from 2011 to 2014 when it was known as NMIT.
+Arnold has a Bachelor of Arts degree (Honours in English Literature) from Melbourne University and a Master's of Education (Arts Administration) from RMIT.
+He has a PhD from the University of Tasmania.
+He was a senior lecturer and the head of the Bachelor of Music Industry program at Melbourne Polytechnic from 2011 to 2014, when it was known as NMIT.